KyNgo2002/Would-You-Rather-website/README.md

 # Would-You-Rather-website
-My first website using basic HTML, CSS and JavaScript, and Google firebase services.
-Using Google firebase services as a database, previous answers are stored and users are able to compare their own choices with other users.
+My first website using basic HTML, CSS and JavaScript.
+Using Google firebase services as a database, user answers are stored and accumulated so that users are able to compare their own choices with those of other users!